JrobinWebDev/Issue-track/README.md

 # Issue-track

 Issue-track is a simple issue tracker that makes logging and tracking issues/bugs a breeze.
-The application is written using Vanilla Javascript and Handlebars for templating.
+The application is written using vanilla JavaScript and Handlebars for templating.

 You can see Issue-track in action at https://jrobind.github.io/Issue-track/